ucrcsedept/course-support/module-1/module1revised.md

 Now, we can SSH into UCR servers!
 To set up a connection to CS010B servers, follow these steps:

 1. Open the command palette (press F1), and type "Remote-SSH".
 Select the "Remote-SSH: Connect to Host" option.
-2. Click add a new host, and type the following command:
+2. Click add a new host, and type the following command.
+Note that your CS username is the same as your UCR NetID.

     ``` ssh [your_cs_username]@cs010b.cs.ucr.edu ```

 3. Now you have saved the address as a known host.
 Repeat step 1, and this time you will be asked for your password in a new instance of VSCode.
 4. Now that you're connected, go to the extensions marketplace and install the C++ extension.
 It should look like this: